provides benefits for members who entered the ADF between 1 October 1972 and 30 September 1991.

 To supply an estimate, we will need:

-- The date a member intends to retire or discharge from the ADF.
+The date a member intends to retire or transition from the ADF.
 An estimate can be run up to 5 years from their retirement date.
 If they don’t yet have a date in mind, we can provide an estimate from today’s date.